 The Earth Policy Institute (EPI) was founded in 2001 by Lester Brown, the founder and former president of the Worldwatch Institute, to provide a plan of a sustainable future along with a roadmap of how to get from here to there.
 EPI works at the global level simply because no country can fully implement a Plan B economy in isolation.
 When its founder retired on June 30, 2015, the Institute was dissolved.

 EPI’s goals are (1) to provide a global plan (Plan B) for moving the world onto an environmentally and economically sustainable path, (2) to provide examples demonstrating how the plan would work, and (3) to keep the media, policymakers, academics, environmentalists, and other decision-makers focused on the process of building a Plan B economy.

 People change behavior either in response to new information or new experiences.
-Earth Policy Institute disseminates new information to guide the process of change via its plan of a sustainable future as outlined in its Updates, Indicators, and books, the most recent of which is Full Planet, Empty Plates: The New Geopolitics of Food Scarcity.
+Earth Policy Institute disseminates new information to guide the process of change via its plan of a sustainable future as outlined in its Updates, Indicators, and books, the most recent of which is The Great Transition: Shifting from Fossil Fuels to Solar and Wind Energy.

 EPI publishes its basic research in book form simply because there is a worldwide network of book publishers in all the major languages, a network that does not exist for monographs or magazines.
 Having books available in the world’s leading languages broadens the dissemination of its research findings.
 During its 14 years of existence, the Institute published eleven books.

 Updates, Indicators, Data Highlights, and Book Bytes